orgrune/Udacity--Movie-Trailer-Website/MovieWebsite/README.md

 [PyTMDB3](https://github.com/apelly/pytmdb3)

-I had also attached a zipped version in my submission.
+I had also attached a zipped version of his library.

 To use the code I also had to request an API key for the theMovieDB website.
-I have included my version of the api key in my main file **entertainment_center.py**.

 ##Running the software
 To run the website open **entertainment_center.py** and press Run/Run module.